engineblock/engineblock/docs/command_line.md

-# Empirical Machine Command Line
+# Engine Block Command Line

 To get built-in help on the available command line options, run